 In Central Europe they were raised to lookout horses and coaches, worked as a guard at borders as well as in stables at night because of the strength of working as reliable watchdogs, that’s why the dog earned the appellation ‘the Spotted Coach Dog.

 Dal is although friendly and trustworthy to those the dog recognizes and trust, and also works as standoffish with aliens and unknown dogs.
 They make the ideal companion for jogging because of their athlete’s body.

 Learning and exercises:

-Dal also has a great capacity of learning but needs a lot of care and praising.
+Dal also has a great capacity for learning but needs a lot of care and praise.
 Rewards in the form of food are also worthy of motivation.
 Moreover, games and exercise on a daily basis keep them active otherwise they get distracted and tired.

 So, friends, it was Dalmatian, one of the most unique dog breeds which we had chosen to feature on our blog.
 Which dog breed should we feature in April 2019 on our blog?
 Have your say in comments.

 Lucas used to live in a small apartment and was not allowed to have a dog so he started visiting dog shelters to show his love for stray and rescue dogs.
 He is a dog expert and blogger and yes, he now has 3 dogs in his home.